 The Mittler Rebbe states: This is the seal (chosam) that is granted to a person on Hoshana Rabbah to guard him from the evil influences throughout the year.
 It acts as a shield for the light and vitality of the soul and also for the vitality of the body, so that a person is not harmed by evil, physical, sources of harm to his body and his money ...
 Through this seal, he is rescued from all spiritual accusatory forces in the heavens that are adverse to the life of his soul, as well as physical adversaries that could harm the life of his body.
 To the contrary!
-They will personally assist the person, for his spiritual and physical enemies will be subdued and toppled, in the spirit of, "When Hashem accepts a person's ways, He will cause even his enemies to make peace with him,11" whereby the prosecutor becomes an advocate and the hater becomes the enemy.12
+They will personally assist the person, for his spiritual and physical enemies will be subdued and toppled, in the spirit of, "When Hashem accepts a person's ways, He will cause even his enemies to make peace with him," whereby the prosecutor becomes an advocate and the hater becomes the enemy.12

 In numerous sichos,13 the Rebbe instructs us to amplify the joy of simchas beis ha-sho'eivah on the night of Hoshana Rabbah: "There must be more dancing accompanied to musical instruments than on all previous nights of Sukkos.
-Tonight's joy should be incomparably greater, in keeping with the principle that we must always ascend and increase in matters of holiness.
+Tonight's joy should be incomparably greavter, in keeping with the principle that we must always ascend and increase in matters of holiness.
 This is obvious even from reflecting on the fact that from the very start of the night we have entered the day known as Hoshana Rabbah, a title that emphasizes the greatness of the day and its superiority over all other days of Sukkos.
 The great quality of this day is further emphasized in the additional prayers recited on Hoshana Rabbah.
 Furthermore, the Zohar as well as sources in nigleh elaborate on the special quality of Hoshana Rabbah.
 In fact, the Zohar14 teaches that 'in that rejoicing, none but the Jewish people alone are to be found together with the King."

-"On the other hand," the Rebbe explained, "on this night, the eve of Hoshana Rabbah, there are a number of additional customs, in addition to the simchas beis ha-sho'eivah, such as reciting the Tikkun Leil Hoshana Rabbah, reciting the book fashioning of the vessel that enables the revelations of Shemini Atzeres to be fully received."
-Tzemach Tzedek (Ohr HaTorah, Ki Seitzei, 980) quotes Megaleh Amukos (Ofan 107) in explanation of the verse, "Hashem your G-d transformed for you the curse into blessing" (Devarim 23:6): The numerical equivalent of the word lecha, "for you," is fifty, representing the fifty days from Rosh Chodesh Elul until Hoshana Rabbah, which is the gmar chassimah, the finalization of the determination for the coming year.
+"On the other hand," the Rebbe explained, "on this night, the eve of Hoshana Rabbah, there are a number of additional customs, in addition to the simchas beis ha-sho'eivah, such as reciting the Tikkun Leil Hoshana Rabbah, reciting the book of Tehillim along with the special yehi ratzon prayer for the eve of Hoshana Rabbah, reciting excerpts of Zohar, and so on.
+These undertakings require considerable time.
+They must also be done with due attention and concentration-

+equivalent of the word lecha, "for you," is fifty, representing the fifty days from Rosh Chodesh Elul until Hoshana Rabbah, which is the gmar chassimah, the finalization of the determination for the coming year.
 These are all days of teshuvah.
-The verse states, "...transformed for you-ess haklalah livrachah-the curse into blessing".
-The extra word ess (spelled aleftav) form the initials of Elul and Tishrei, the months in which the evil, the gam ess zeh ("Hashem has made this one as a counterforce to that one"-Koheles 7:14) is transferred into goodness."
+The verse states, "...transformed for you-ess ha-klalah livrachah-the curse into blessing."
+The extra word ess (spelled alef-tav) form the initials of Elul and Tishrei, the months in which the evil, the gam ess zeh l'umas zeh ("Hashem has made this one as a counterforce to that one"-Koheles 7:14) is transferred into goodness."